 Girlfriendology is the online community for women based on inspiration, appreciation, and celebration of female friendship.
 Founded by Debba Haupert in 2006, Girlfriendology inspires women to make new female acquaintances, spend time with their girlfriends, and appreciate those friendships that are vital to women’s health and happiness.
 Girlfriendology.com features inspiring women in semi-weekly podcasts, contests to share girlfriend stories and provides videos, shopping, reviews, blogs and more.

-[Tweet “10 Ways to be a better Friend to a Girlfriend with Breast Cancer”] Additional Breast Cancer Awareness info:
+[Tweet “10 Ways to be a better over the counter substitute for ativan Friend to a Girlfriend with Breast Cancer”] Additional Breast Cancer Awareness info:

 - Pink Gifts for Girlfriends